-For a major in Religion with Emphasis in Biblical Studies, the student will complete the Liberal Arts Requirements and the Religion Core Requirements.
+For a major in Religion with Emphasis in Biblical Studies, the student will complete the Liberal Arts Core Requirements and the Religion Core Requirements.
 In addition, the student will complete 15 hours of required electives in the "Area Emphasis" courses as follows:

-Liberal Arts Requirements (47 hours)

-Liberal Arts (2 hours)
+Liberal A rts (2 hours)

-Liberal Arts 101SL 2
+2

-Studies in Biblical Traditions (6 hours)
+Studies in Biblical Tradition ns (6 hours)

 Religion 101, 102 6

 Studies in Communications (6 hours)

-English 101 3

-Communication 135 or 230 3
+Communication 13 5 or 230

 Studies in Mathematics and Science (9 hours)

-Any Mathematics 100 level course, 201, or 207 3
+100 level course, 201, or 207

-Laboratory Science 6
+>6

-Studies in Personal/Social Awareness (6 hours)
+Awareness (6 hours)

-Consumer Services, Economics, History, Philosophy, or Political Science 3
+Consumer Services s, Economics, History, Philosophy, or Political Science

-Child and Family Studies, Linguistics, Psychology, or Sociology
+Child and Family S Studies, Linguistics, Psychology, or Sociology

-Studies to Enhance a World Perspective (18 hours)
+Studies to Enhance a World l Perspective (18 hours)

 English 201, 301 6

-Art 104, Art 210, Art 316, Art 317, FA 301, FILM 310, music ensembles, MUS 133, or TH 1103
+Art 104, Art 210, A rt 316, Art 317, FA 301, FILM 310, music ensembles, MUS 133, or TH 1103

-History 133, 134, or 135 3
+r 1353

-Language (in sequence at appropriate level) 6
+Language (in seque ence at appropriate level)6

-Senior Capstone Course (as listed in major hours below)
+Senior Ca pstone Course (as s listed in major hours below)

-Religion 469SL
+Religion 469SL •

-Ç

-Religion Core Requirements (30 hours)

-REL 201 Introduction to Ministry 3

-REL 224SL Spiritual Growth and Development 3

-REL 296 Theological Research 3

-(It is recommended that REL 296 be taken during the sophomore year.)

-REL 469SL Senior Seminar 3

-Biblical Studies Elective 3

-Comparative Studies Elective 3

-Historical Studies Elective

-Ministry Studies Elective 3

-Theological Studies Elective 3

-Additional Religion Elective 3

 C

+Religion (Core Requirement s (30 hours)

+REL 201 Introduction to Ministry

+REL 224SL Spiritual Growth and Development

+REL 469SL Senior Seminar

+Biblical Studies Ele ective

+Comparative Studio es Elective3

+Elective

+lective

+• s Elective

+1 Electives

+• raditional reingion

-Biblical Studies Emphasis Requirements (15 hours)
+Riblical S tudies Emnhasis I Requirements (15 hours)

-Biblical Studies Elective (course in Old Testament) 3
+ective (course in Old Testament)

-Biblical Studies Elective (course in New Testament)
+ective (course in New Testament)

-Biblical Studies Elective (course in Old or New Testament)
+ective (course in Old or New Testament)

+equence OR Greek 201-202 sequence

-Hebrew 201-202 sequence OR Greek 201-202 sequence
+11co1cw 201-202 sc equence of Greek 201-202 sequence

-Elective Hours (28 hours) 28
+Flootive L Jours (20 hours)

+Elective I 10u13 (20 110u13)

+Easta mai owin Doligion with Emphasis in Loadoughin and Ethios the student will complete the Liberal Arts (Come De avinements and the Delicion

+9 • Emphasis in Leadership and Ethics, the student will complete the Liberal Arts on, the student will complete 18 hours of required electives to be selected from the " 1 2

+Core Requ irements.
+In addition on, the student will complete 18 hours of required electives to be selected from the Area Emphasis courses as follows:

+T 11 1 A 4.
+C D (47 1)

+rts Core Requiren nents (47 hours)

+rts (2 hours)

+2

+Biblical Tradition

+6

+Communications

+3

+5 or 230

+Science (9 hours)

+100 level course, 201, or 207

+·6

+Studies in Personal/Social A wareness (6 hours)